spf13/viper/README.md

 ### Marshalling to String

-You may need to marshal all the settings held in viper into a string rather than write them to a file.
+You may need to marshal all the settings held in Viper into a string.
 You can use your favorite format's marshaller with the config returned by `AllSettings`.

 ```go
 import (